ravi-aratchige/TransferServiceAPI/README.md

 # TransferServiceAPI

-This is my take on the **Internship Programming Assignment** - Network Analytics and Automation Team, Group Technology at Dialog.
+This is my submission for the **Internship Programming Assignment** - Network Analytics and Automation Team, Group Technology at Dialog.

 ## Technologies 🔧